 Mac Keith Press Promising Career Award

 This award is given to an Academy member within four years of completion of training.
-The winner is selected based on the Awards Committee rating of presented work and is announced shortly after the Annual Meeting.
-The award is supported by Mac Keith Press, publisher of the Academy's journal, Developmental Medicine and Child Neurology.
+The winner is selected based on the Awards Committee rating of the presented work and is announced shortly after the Annual Meeting.
+Mac Keith Press, the publisher of the Academy's journal, Developmental Medicine and Child Neurology, supports the award.

 2020: Kelsey Davidson, MD